-Like we have a Project Manager in a traditional waterfall in the same way the person helping the things get done in a proper way and manages all the engagements is known as a scrum master.
-He acts like a servant and a bridge between product owner and the team.
+Like we have a Project Manager in a traditional waterfall in the same way the person helping the things get done in a proper way and manage all the engagements is known as a scrum master.
+He acts like a servant and a bridge between the product owner and the team.

 There are three roles in Scrum